 I’ll leave it to you to figure out how to drink from this.
 (Hint: Think Rudolph.)

 Adrian than proceeds to take us into a room filled with religious paintings, where she talks about Saints and…babies?
 Yes, the baby talk was real.
-We talked about cross fit babies, old looking babies…basically the aesthetic of babies that were depicted in these types of Italian and European paintings.
+We talked about cross fit babies, old looking babies…the aesthetic of babies that were depicted in these types of Italian and European paintings.

 Clearly, these artists have mastered their craftsmanship with color, contrast, detail, and other traits of painting that I lack any sort of awareness of, but when it comes to painting babies, well I think some sort of “How To” guidebook would have certainly helped these guys.

 Adrian than stops to tell us to take a picture of something in the gallery that we would want to take home with us (in the hypothetical sense of course).
-She assured us that there would be a nice prize for whoever comes up with the best “present” to take home with us, but this won’t be revealed until the very end of the tour.
+She assured us that there would be a nice prize for whoever produces the best “present” to take home with us, but this won’t be revealed until the very end of the tour.

 But, we have to give the man props for his masterful lighting contrast, known by Adrian as “the Instagram filter of his time.”